bablu-kumar-maurya/demo-class/README.md

 # demo-class
-this is demo for git &amp; GitHub.
+this is demo for git &amp; GitHub shivam.